odinuv/web/en/apv/articles/programming/index.md

 {% endhighlight %}

 Comments are either *single-line* or *multi-line*.
 A single-line comment (the above example) runs until the end of the line.
-Multi-line comment must be terminated by a sequence of characters.
+A multi-line comment must be terminated by a sequence of characters.

 {% highlight php %}
 /* this is a comment, that